Get insider access

 Sony WH-1000XM5 Wireless

 The Sony WH-1000XM5 Wireless and the Sony ULT WEAR Wireless perform surprisingly similarly, considering the gap in price between them.
-Both over-ears have a bass-heavy sound with quite balanced mids; however, the ULT WEAR have a very inconsistent treble response that can render sibilants dull or shrill depending on their pitch.
+Both over-ears have a bass-heavy sound with quite balanced mids; however, the ULT WEAR have a very uneven treble response that can render details dull or shrill depending on their pitch.
 Both headphones have great ANC systems, too, although the XM5s are better at attenuating against bass frequency noises, like engine rumble.
 Otherwise, both over-ears are similarly comfortable and well-built and share a common design language.
-The ULT WEAR feature an 'ULT' button that can be handy if you want to amp up the bass for specific tracks.
+The ULT WEAR feature an 'ULT' button that can be handy to amp up the bass for specific tracks.

 Sony WH-CH720N Wireless

 The Sony WH-CH720N Wireless and the Sony ULT WEAR Wireless are ANC-equipped over-ears that cater to different needs and price points.
 The ULT WEAR are mid-range headphones that can amp up the bass with a press of their 'ULT' button.
 Their higher price point comes with an improved build quality and better stability.
-While neither pair is an ideal pick for neutral sound, the ULT WEAR have a boomy, bass-forward sound, while the WH-CH720N (though still bass-heavy) don't have as much low-end on tap.
+While neither pair is an ideal pick for music production, the ULT WEAR have a boomy, bass-forward sound, while the WH-CH720N (though still bass-heavy) don't have as much low-end on tap.
 The ULT WEAR also feature LDAC support for high-resolution audio streaming.
-Both sound profiles can be tailored to your preferences via the companion app though.
+However, you can tailor both sound profiles to your preferences via the companion app.
 The main point of departure is with the ANC performance, though, as the ULT WEAR perform much better across the entire frequency range when it comes to attenuating against external noise.

 Anker Soundcore Space Q45 Wireless